 Some riders choose to turn an old dancing longboard into an LDP platform, e.g you can chop an old Loaded Tarab (stiff version) or equivalent and fit it with a G-Bomb torsion tail and bracket, a Don’t Trip Poppy front truck, and some Orangatang 77a Caguamas.

-For some riders, LDPush & LDPump go hand in hand when riding long-distance.
-For efficient pumping, unlike for pure pushing (symmetrical setup) you want to wedge your front trucks up high but keeping your back trucks solidly angled or down-wedged, so as to get the most acceleration out of your pumps.
+For some riders, a mix of LDPush and LDPump works best for long-distance.
+For efficient pumping, you want to wedge your front trucks up high but keeping your back trucks solidly angled or down-wedged, so as to get the most acceleration out of your pumps.

 Messing around with the angles makes it way easier to pump.
 Pure pumping setups, however, typically use topmount decks that are high off the ground (contrary to pushing) to make it easier to put more weight over the front truck/wheels.